datatat/hospital-cms/README.md

 # README

 I focused on static version using material-ui rather than building components.
-For dynamic data, the demo is not yet feature complete.

 ## Incomplete Steps